 Significant Timeline of Bible Translation & the Judeo-Christian Church History

-The Bible is not a single work, but a collection of writings.
-These were derived from God’s divine instructions, passed through oral tradition, and written by scribes through the centuries.
+The Bible is not a single work but a collection of writings.
+It is God’s words passed through oral tradition and written by scribes through the centuries.
 The New Testament came from an apostolic “divine inspiration” from the Holy Spirit and letters to believers.

 The exodus or mass departure of emigrants was when the children of Israel (Jacob’s descendants) who were enslaved from Egypt, is delivered by God and led by Moses to be brought to the promised land.
 Moses leads God’s chosen people to the land of ‘milk and honey’.

 During this time, God gave Moses the ’10 commandments’ and his instructions for the people to follow, thus the traditional date for Moses’ writing of Genesis to Deuteronomy written in their Hebrew language.

 1010 BC – David becomes king of Israel